 Non-communicable diseases (NCDs) are among the top 10 causes of mortality and morbidity in Pakistan.
-The 4 non-communicable diseases (NCDs) causing the greatest morbidity and mortality are:
+The four noncommunicable diseases (NCDs) causing the greatest morbidity and mortality are:

-- 1. cardiovascular diseases
+- cardiovascular diseases

-- 2. type-2 diabetes
+- type-2 diabetes

-- 3. chronic respiratory diseases
+- chronic respiratory diseases

-- 4. mental health.
+- mental health.

-The province of Punjab in Pakistan has a reasonable primary healthcare infrastructure in place, with about 140 hospitals; 295 rural health centres; and 2,500 basic health units.
+The province of Punjab (in Pakistan) has a reasonable primary healthcare infrastructure in place, with about 140 hospitals; 295 rural health centres; and 2,500 basic health units.
 The private sector is also large, comprising both qualified and less-qualified service providers, catering for about 60% of curative consultations.